jenkinsci/sonar-gerrit-plugin/README.md

    is not created by processing commit and this issue is not supposed to be included to review.
 3. Changed lines only - when only several lines are changed in a commit user may not want other lines to be commented by Gerrit.
 With "Add comments to changed lines only" unchanged in the commit lines will not be commented in Gerrit.
+4. Included paths' glob pattern - The glob pattern that file paths should match to be included by the filter.
+Leaving a blank value or setting value `**/*` means any file path will match.
+Tested file paths always start with `/`.

 ![Filter settings](doc/filter-settings.png)